As we have seen, pairs provide a primitive “glue” that we can use to

 painter, but in the inverted frame.

-Painter operations are based on the procedure transform-painter
+Painter operations are based on the procedure transform-painter, which

 takes as arguments a painter and information on how to transform a frame and